 The Meshmerize-enabled access point infrastructure is installed specifically for reliable mesh operation as anchor points, or integrated into existing Wi-Fi infrastructure as an update.
 Meshmerize closely works with system integrators to ensure flawless integration between the robot vendors and end customers.

-Meshmerize directly enhances throughput and reduces manual labor costs.
+In addition to enabling swarm intelligence applications to leverage direct connections between robots, Meshmerize also significantly enhances throughput and reduces manual labor costs.

 The primary devices are installed as static hardware throughout the site to provide comprehensive network coverage.
 They are strategically positioned, taking into consideration factors like size and obstacles.
-There are more detailed tips and suggestions below.
+Detailed tips and suggestions, along with key hardware requirements for static nodes, are provided below for reference.

 Key device specifications | |